weiliu-gis/exb-identify-widget/README.md

 To make the re-built App look and function similarly to the old App, I modified the code in the following ways:

-#### 1. Instead of showing fueature layers' information in a tab view, a scrollable page view is applied.
+#### 1. Instead of showing feature layers' information in a tab view, a scrollable page view is applied.

 The code that controls the layout of Identify's results is in `./identify-custom/src/components/results.tsx`.
 To keep the tab view, use: